 How Long Should I Practice Gesture Drawing?

-You should practice gesture drawing for at least 15 minutes a day.
+It would help if you practiced gesture drawing for at least 15 minutes daily.
 This practice will give you enough time to warm up and practice without getting too tired.
 If you find yourself getting tired, take a break and practice for another day.

 There is no maximum time limit that you should practice, but be sure to practice regularly to see the most significant improvement in your life drawings.